achon/sramm/README.md

     - Mapped Identity (MI)
     - Unique Repeat (UR)
     - UnMapped (UM)
-- Fast and efficient: Uses 2 threads and < 1GB RAM.
+- Fast and efficient: Uses 2+ threads and < 1GB RAM.
 - Compute statistics, filter, and generate graphs for the alignments of 10M reads in less than 7 minutes.
+- Can be parallelized at the program (increasing number of CPUs) or at the data level (splitting data).
-- Combinations of different concept based mapping metrics allows for unambiguous filtering.
+- Combinations of different concept based mapping metrics allows for unambiguous filtering for various downstream analyses.
+- Additionally works with [VariantGraph](https://github.com/vgteam/vg).
+Ideal if population variant information is available.

 ## Drawbacks
-- I/O bottleneck:  Due to system caches/buffers and disk speed, increasing number of threads does not improve performance.
+- I/O bottleneck: Due to system caches/buffers and disk speed, increasing number of threads does not necessarily improve performance.
+- I/O component and parsing BAM entries vastly outweighs calculations resulting in a flat run time dependent upon number of reads.
 - Relies on 'AS' tags which not all read aligners output.
+- 'AS' tag is heavily aligner dependent and thus SRAMM metric distributions may differ based upon alignment tool used.

 ## Installation
 Dependency requirements: